Center Parcs owner Brookfield puts holiday chain up for sale

 In 2019, it opened its first site in Ireland, with Center Parcs Longford Forest close to the town of Ballymahon in County Longford.

-The FT said that Brookfield had appointed investment bankers to sound out potential buyers, including other private equity firms.
+The Financial Times said that Brookfield had appointed investment bankers to sound out potential buyers, including other private equity firms.

+The decision to go ahead with the sale, which would be one of the largest UK real estate deals this year, marks a bold move for the private equity firm.

+It comes as UK property prices are falling and interest rates have been going up.
+Potential holidaymakers are also being squeezed by the rising cost of living.